AdrianJoeK/DailyLoginBonus/README.md

 Contributions are welcome!
 Please open an issue or submit a pull request on GitHub.

 ## Acknowledgements
-* [PaperMC](https://papermc.io/software/paper) - The Minecraft proxy server that SpeedTab is built for.
+* [PaperMC](https://papermc.io/software/paper) - The Minecraft server software that DailyLoginBonus is built for.
 * [Vault](https://github.com/milkbowl/Vault) - The economy system used by DailyLoginBonus.